Kodluyoruz-Flutter-Bootcamp/week3odev3-kHealer/README.md

 Splash screen animation from https://lottiefiles.com, I used free to use animation.<br>
 Login e-mail and password connected to the firebase authentication.<br>
 For  login screen password validation i used flutter_pw_validator 1.4.2 package.<br>
-flutter_pw_validator's onSucces method i give my login button function to auto login if email and password match with firebase registered e-mail and password.<br>
+flutter_pw_validator's onSuccess method i give my login button function to auto login if email and password match with firebase registered e-mail and password.<br>

 For Swipe Deletes: Dismissible Widget used.